Home » Post » Mystery of China’s Coaching System Neglect – Part 2: Wang’s Career with Coaches

 The train was moving.
 Wang was on his way.
 But then came the turning point.

-In November 2019, after a frustrating loss to a teammate at the Austrian Open, Wang angrily slammed his paddle onto the table.
+In November 2019, after a frustrating loss to a teammate at the Austrian Open, Wang angrily slammed his racket onto the table.
 The outburst led to a three-month suspension.
-Worse still, Coach Liu Guozheng was suspended for a month, caught in the fallout of his player’s actions.8
+Worse still, Coach Liu Guozheng was suspended for a month, caught in the fallout of his player’s actions.1

-Wang, now a world top-15 player, was left without a coach.
+Wang, now a top-15 player in the world, was left without a coach.
 Again.

 Throughout all of 2022, Wang Chuqin was on his own.
 No supervising coach.
 No structured training plan.
 Yet somehow, he still put together one of the most impressive runs of his career.